 ...On Apps, Too

 Apps like Snapchat, Facebook and Instagram all save data to your phone without you realizing too, so it's good to clear that out from time to time.
 On Snapchat, you can go to your settings, and then under Account Actions, select Clear Cache, where you can clear both your Browser Cache and Memories Cache (which won't actually delete the photos you've saved to Memories).
 On Facebook, go to Account Settings > Browser, and then select Clear Data.
-On Instagram, open your Options, then scroll down to the bottom and select Clear Search History.
+On Instagram, open your Settings, then scroll down to the bottom and select Clear Search History.

 If you've got pages and pages of apps all over your phone, it's time to change that.
 Once you've cleaned up and decluttered your files, free up some screen space by putting some of your apps into folders.
 You can name the folders whatever you like, so try grouping similar apps—like all of your photo and video apps—into different folders.
 I have four folders on my phone, one for social and chat apps; one for photos, videos and music; one for utilities (like Calculator, Notes, Settings, etc.) and one for all those random Apple apps that come pre-set on your iPhone when you buy it.
 I leave the apps I use most frequently—like the camera, Twitter, and Safari, among others—out of the folders for quicker access.
 Figure out what works best for you, and organize from there.

 Aside from putting some of your apps into folders, you can still move your apps around in a way that feels more organized and sleek.
 For that, you have a few options: